Hulatang: Value and influence in modern time

+Hulatang is not only a kind of food, but also can bring great economic benefits to the local people.
+With the continuous development of Hulatang industry, more and more people begin to enter this industry and engage in the production, sales and service of Hulatang.
+This not only brings more employment opportunities to the local area, but also promotes the development of the local economy.

 The industrialization of producing the Hulatang brings a lot of benefits to normal people.
 For example, people in Xiaoyaozhen now pack the ingredients and spices up and sell them to the people all around the world through E-commerce platforms.
 To make the little packages, the demanded quantity of beef and mutton, as well as the quantity of workers in Xiaoyaozhen raised dramatically.
 The industrialization of Hulatang has provided lots of jobs for the residents.
 The government are also trying to help those people in poverty start up their own business of selling the soup.